GoogleChrome/web.dev/src/site/content/en/blog/file-system-access/index.md

 ### Specifying a suggested file name and start directory

-In many cases your application may already have an opinion when it comes to default file names.
+In many cases you may want your app to suggest a default file name or location.
 For example, a text editor might want to suggest a default file name of `Untitled Text.txt` rather than `Untitled`.
 You can achieve this by passing a `suggestedName` property as part of the `showSaveFilePicker` options.